 In scholarly debates a free exchange of views isn’t a free-for-all, or a win-at-all-costs struggle for dominance.
-Here the main aim is to expose and examine the substantive issues – clarifying the basis of each side’s main case, and where and why their views differ.
-Framing the exchange as a kind of combat between two forms of certainty can be self-defeating.
+Here the main aim is to expose and examine the substantive issues – clarifying the basis of each side’s main case, and where and why their standpoints differ.
+Framing the exchange as a form of combat, which only one party can win, invites defensive reasoning and may make the larger project self-defeating.

 So, what debating norms can help university students engage in genuinely open and critical thinking in a class or a campus forum?
 In my model at Chart 1, the parties will disagree well if they aim high: cross-examining each contested claim with better logic and evidence, at Level 2.
 If they can do this well enough for long enough, either view – mainstream or minority – may be finally refuted at Level 1.
 (Or strongly reaffirmed; or sensibly reframed).

 But, as my list of Level 3 tactics suggests, there are many ways to disagree badly; not just with what I’ll call “BadHom” or “what a bad person!” tactics.